sarxos/sarxos/README.md

 # Hi there 👋

-My name is Bartosz "sarxos" Firyn.
 I'm a software engineer, architect, and open-source enthusiast.
 I build practical tools, automation, and backend systems with a focus on reliability, clean design, and real-world usability.
 I enjoy working with Java, Linux, cloud platforms, and home-lab infrastructure.
 When possible, I share what I learn through code, experiments, and small but useful projects.

 ## My GitHub Profile Trophies 🏆